-A factor for both communities not wanting to solve the Cyprus problem is the perception that the other side would never accept the actual compromises and concessions that are needed for a fair and workable settlement (84% GC, 70% TC) and the perception that the other side would not honor the agreement and therefore implementation of the settlement would fail (82% GC, 68% TC).
-A political system based on power-sharing between the two communities is not seen desirable by either side (58% GC, 54% TC).
+GC, 70% TC).
+Subsequently, there is also anxiety that the other side would not honor the agreement and therefore implementation of the settlement would fail (82% GC, 68% TC).
+A political system based on power sharing between the two communities is not seen as desirable by either side (58% GC, 54% TC).
 There is a perception that through a settlement the other side might de facto end up controlling all of Cyprus (87% GC, 59% TC).
 Greek Cypriots fear that a solution might lead to a dysfunctional system of administration (63%).
-Whether real or imagined, both Greek Cypriots and Turkish Cypriots express concern that through renewed violence between the two communities might be created after a settlement (69% GC, 56% TC).
+Whether real or imagined, both Greek Cypriots and Turkish Cypriots express concern that after a settlement renewed violence may be erupt between the two communities (69% GC, 56% TC).

 Turkish Cypriots believe that too much time has passed with the two communities being apart and it is not possible for the two communities to live mixed again (53%).
-Greek Cypriots, on the other hand, are concerned that their community might end up carrying the burden of the cost of the solution and subsidize the other community (59%).
+Greek Cypriots, on the other hand, are concerned that their community might end up carrying the burden of the cost of the solution

+A federal solution - sort of a win-win in a mutual compromise - has been mostly the second choice for both sides in contrast to their respective temptation to win unilaterally and subsidize the other community (59%).
 Meanwhile Turkish Cypriots are more concerned that the cost of solving the property issue in a solution might be too high (52%).
 A vast majority of Greek Cypriots, on the other hand, would be discouraged in case the solution plan deviates from the implementation of human rights, European principles and European values (95%) or in case the solution plan benefits the interests of Turkey over the interests of Cypriots (96%).
 Last but not the least, according to the Cyprus 2015 poll, both communities are constrained in supporting a solution in case the solution plan does not create conditions of true political equality between the two communities (71% GC, 71% TC), though what "political equality" means for each side is quite vague.